MicrosoftDocs/dynamics-365-ai/ai-docs/sales/optout-relationship-analytics-gdpr.md

 Applies to Dynamics 365 (online), version 9.1.0

-A new field or attribute called **msdyn_gdproptout** (display name: **GDPR Optout**) is added to the Contact, Lead, and SystemUser entities when you [enable](configure-enable-embedded-intelligence.md) the Embedded Intelligence feature in your Dynamics 365 instance.
+A new field or attribute called **msdyn_gdproptout** (display name: **GDPR Optout**) is added to the Contact, Lead, and SystemUser entities when you [enable](configure-enable-dynamics-365-ai-sales.md) the Dyanmics 365 AI for Sales features in your Dynamics 365 instance.
 The field lets you specify whether relationship analytics will be performed on the entity record's data.

 - Setting the **GDPR Optout** field to "yes/true" will prohibit any relationship analytics to be performed on the entity record's data.
 - Setting the **GDPR Optout** field to "no/false" will allow relationship analytics to be performed on the entity record's data.